 Sound Space is a private music lesson studio located in Atlanta's West Midtown neighborhood at The Goat Farm Arts Center.
 Our instructors are here to help you find your voice on your instrument.
 We hire active musicians with extensive playing experience to help you achieve your musical goals.
 We take a practical, fun first approach to get you playing as quickly as possible.
 After all, having fun is what is all about!

 We offer music lessons on a weekly basis with monthly payments.
 Once we find a convenient day and time for your lessons we hold that spot for you every week.
 That day and time is yours until you decide to change it.
 There are no commitment contracts, sign up or cancelation fees.
-Lessons are $30/each booked in 30 minute blocks or $110 monthly.
+We offer weekly 30 minute lessons for $125 per month.

 In order to give you the best possible experience, all private lessons are available by appointment only.